 Kellems also says it will be up to the La Porte County Prosecutor to determine if anyone will face criminal charges in this case.

-Indiana has a Lifeline Law, providing immunity from arrest or prosecution to teens who call for help if they are under the influence of alcohol.
+, providing immunity from arrest or prosecution to teens who call for help if they are under the influence of alcohol.

 It is unclear whether or not that will apply in this case.

 Police are still trying to determine where the gummy bears came from.
 Kellems says it is likely they were purchased out of state.
 All 11 teens involved are from the Indianapolis area and were staying at a residence of a relative of one of the teens.